What is a Food Batchmaker?

 Speaking: Talking to others to convey information effectively.

-- Mixer Tender
+- Soup Mixer

 The states with the most job growth for Food Batchmaker are Nevada, Idaho, and Utah.
 Watch out if you plan on working in Pennsylvania, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.